apoteka1/marketscrape/README.md

 # marketscrape
 fb marketplace scraper

+- run 'pipenv install' or 'pip install' to install dependencies.

-requires a 'profile.py' file with facebook account details in the format
+- requires a 'profile.py' file with facebook account details in the format

     email = 'your@email.com'
     password = 'yourpassword'